 9. Hartz Groomer's Best Small Slicker Brush

-- Compact size: Ideal for small cats and hard-to-reach spots
+- Compact size: Easy to maneuver, especially for small cats or hard-to-reach areas

 - Compact and easy to handle